nhma20/mmWave_ROS2_PX4_Gazebo/README.md

    ```
 10. Simulated drone in Gazebo should arm, takeoff, and fly in a square pattern.
 May need to restart two last ros2 runs.

+11. ~/PX4-Autopilot/Tools/sitl_gazebo/models/iris/iris.sdf (or other models) can be edited to include sensors, like 2D lidar.

 ### MISC
 1. Trajectory setpoint message: